pneyrinck/corecontrol/README.md

 ###### Core Control Module Roles

-Core Control modules can specify their role as a data 'model' or a control 'surface' which is very simple distinction, but incredibly important.
+A Core Control module's behavior depends on whether it is a data 'model' or a control 'surface' which is very simple distinction, but incredibly important.
 Core Control uses the software design pattern known as 'model-view-adapter' which is described here: https://en.wikipedia.org/wiki/Model–view–adapter.
-Core Control modules can specify their role and implement the behavior appropriate to that role.
+Core Control modules must implement a behavior appropriate to its role.
 There are two roles at this time: "model" and "surface".
 The "surface" role is equivalent to the "view" role in the 'model-view-adapter' pattern.
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface so that almost anything can control almost anything.
 It is helpful to understand these things about model and surface roles:

 * A model can be controlled by one or more surfaces simultaneously.
 * A surface typically controls a model.